AbdoDeso/requirement-analysis/README.md

 #### Use Case Diagrams are visual representations in UML that show the interactions between users (actors) and a system to achieve specific goals.
 #### They help clarify system functionality, user roles, and the relationships between different use cases.
 #### Benefits include improved communication among stakeholders, easier identification of requirements, and a clear overview of system behavior from a user perspective.

+# Acceptance Criteria

+#### Acceptance Criteria define the specific conditions a system must meet to be accepted by stakeholders, ensuring clarity on expected outcomes.
+They help validate that the developed solution meets user needs and business goals.
+By setting clear boundaries, they reduce ambiguity and prevent scope creep during development.
+Acceptance Criteria also guide testing efforts, making it easier to verify functionality and ensure quality.
+Ultimately, they foster agreement between developers and stakeholders, leading to successful project delivery.